 The speed and urgency with which this project has been developed to meet the growing threat of COVID-19 in the country (combined with State of Emergency and the government restrictions on gatherings of people) has limited the project’s ability to develop a complete SEP before this project is approved by the World Bank.
 This initial SEP was developed and will be disclosed prior to project appraisal, as the starting point of an iterative process to develop a more comprehensive stakeholder engagement strategy and plan.
 The World Bank team, including Country Management Unit representatives of the World Bank office in Tbilisi, held a series of on-line meetings with the Government aimed at discussing the impact of the pandemic to the social sectors and economy and how the World Bank can help government in responding to the pandemic.
 The government sought the World Bank assistance in coping with the pandemic i.e. strengthening the public health sector preparedness and the social safety net response to the crisis.
 After these initial meetings the World Bank team had follow up meetings with the Ministry of Finance and the MoIHLSA, to discuss the scope of the operation.
 The World Bank and Government preparation teams received regular updates about the conclusions of the donor coordination meetings regarding the pandemic.

 This SEP as well as the Environmental and Social Management Framework (ESMF) that will be prepared under the project will be consulted on and disclosed.
-The project includes considerable resources to implement the actions included in the Plan.
+The project includes resources to implement the actions included in the Plan.
 A more detailed account of these actions will be prepared as part of the update of this SEP, which is expected to take place within one month after the Effective date.
 The SEP will be continuously updated throughout the project implementation period, as required.

 3.2 Summary of project stakeholder needs and methods, tools and techniques for stakeholder engagement

-Strong citizen and community engagement are preconditions for the effectiveness of the project.
+Strong citizen engagement are preconditions for the effectiveness of the project.
 Stakeholder engagement under the project will be carried out on two fronts: (i) consultations with stakeholders throughout the entire project cycle to inform them about the project, including their concerns, feedback and complaints about the project and any activities related to the project; and to improve the design and implementation of the project, and (ii) awareness-raising activities to sensitize communities on risks of COVID-19 as well as the social protection component.

 In terms of consultations with stakeholders on the project design, activities and implementation arrangements, etc., the revised SEP, expected to be updated within one month after the project Effective date as mentioned above, and continuously updated throughout the project implementation period when required, will clearly lay out: